 Reversing the two rectifiers for +5 volts and +12 volts.
 This modification is not a must.
 Sometimes an unwanted oscillation of the output voltage occurs, which can be avoided by adding an additional 1000 uF capacitor between ground and 13.8 volts.

 This is another modified PC power supply for my amateur radio transceiver.
-I have no noise caused by the power supply, if the PCB is grounded to the metal case.
+I have no noise on shortwave caused by the power supply, if the PCB is grounded to the metal case.

-Reducing Fan Speed: Normally you don´t need the full speed of the fan.
+Reducing the fan speed: Normally you don´t need the full speed of the fan.
 Therefore you can reduce the fan speed.
 I run the fan with 5 volts you get from the -5 volts power supply.
 A drop of of motor oil on the fan bearing reduces also the fan noise.

 Cleaning the power supply: Used power pc power supplies are full of ugly dust and dirt.
 Take apart the power supply and wash it in a dishwasher before you modify it.
 After this treatment the power supply looks like a new one.
 I am not kidding.
 It works.